 Between the rich cultural heritage, tropical beaches, rural villages and shopping opportunities, Vietnam has something for just about everyone.
 The highlights below will give you some idea of the main tourist areas.
-Explore the "Resources" links at right for more information on specific topics.
+Explore the links at left for more information on specific topics.

 Vietnam Highlights